This is my 8th and last dispatch from the Belle of Washington’s tour of the Albemarle.

 In addition, they excited me with their own stories.
 Many shared old family stories with me, and several described an ancestor’s letters or a diary that they thought I might be interested in seeing.
 Mostly, though, I was just glad to spend time with such good folks.
 I look forward to seeing them again, too.

 I was also very happy to see some old friends.
-Some of my favorite people greeted Tom, Bland and me and the passengers of the Belle of Washington when we were in Elizabeth City and Edenton.
+Some of my favorite people greeted Tom, Bland and me and the other passengers on the Belle of Washington when we were in Elizabeth City and Edenton.

 And one of them—she knows who she is— when she and her daughter walked into a reception for us at the old Chowan County Courthouse in Edenton, I felt a riotous happiness well up in my heart!